OPM/ResInsight/docs/ReservoirViews.md

 ---
 ![]({{ site.baseurl }}/images/3DViewOverview.png)

 3D Views are the windows displaying the Grid Models.
-The visualization is controlled by the **Project Tree** item representing the **View** and their subitems.
+The visualization is controlled by the **Project Tree** item representing the **View** and their sub items.

 ![]({{ site.baseurl }}/images/ViewTree.png)